emmaclinton/emmaclinton.github.io/gravity/gravity.md

 ![HSA Preprocess Model](/assets/HSA_Preprocess.png)
 *Homeland Security hospital data preprocessing model*

 After the HSA data was filtered, the next step was to group the hospitals by town, essentially creating a single centroid for all the hospitals that fall within each zip code.
+The [town and population data](https://gis4dev.github.io/lessons/assets/netown.gpkg) from the American Community Survey 2018 5-year average was collected and packaged by Joe Holler.
 This [model](https://github.com/emmaclinton/emmaclinton.github.io/blob/main/gravity/assets/Preprocess_Filtered_Target_Features.model3) sums the number of beds available in the centroids and retains the ZIP code, the hospital name, and the sum of the beds in the attribute table.

 ![Target Data Preprocessing Model](/assets/target_preprocess.png) *Target layer data preprocessing model (still Homeland Security data-specific)*

 Once the data was preprocessed, the [spatial interaction model](https://github.com/emmaclinton/emmaclinton.github.io/blob/main/gravity/assets/GravityModelUsingDistMatrix.model3) could be implemented.
 This model takes an input layer (in our case, the towns of New England) and a destination layer (the hospital clusters created in the model above).
 It converts their geometries into centroids and then runs a distance matrix which calculates the distance between each of the inputs and each of the destinations.
 The parameter "k", which can be adjusted, determines the number of destinations that will be assessed as a possible service destination for the inputs.
 The default value of k is 20.
 The input weight values (town population) and target weight values (number of beds) are then joined as attributes to the distance matrix.

-The potential for interaction between a source and a destination can be calculated as **(origin weight * destination weight) / distance^2)**.
+The potential for interaction between a source and a destination can be calculated as **(inputWeight)^λ * (targetWeight)^α / (distance)^β**.
 The potential for interaction increases as the weights of the numerator values increase, and decreases as distance increases in the denominator.
 Initially, input and target features with weights of 0 are excluded from the analysis using the Extract by Expression tool.

 In this model, the relative influences of the weights and the distance can be altered by changing their respective exponents.
 The input weight's influence can be changed via the lambda variable (default = 1), the target weight's influence can be changed by changing alpha (default = 1) and the distance parameter can be changed by changing beta (default = 2).